artworking/base/README.md

 Please run [SCSS Lint](https://github.com/brigade/scss-lint) regularly to check for inconsistent CSS.
 The linter output should be error-free before committing – see “hacks” below for when this isn’t possible.

-You’ll notice by default the linter throws empty rules warnings when run on a freshly downloaded project base – this is known behaviour and intentional.
+You’ll notice by default the linter throws `EmptyRule` warnings when run on a freshly downloaded project base – this is known behaviour and intentional.
 Either fill in the gaps or remove the empty declarations, whatever the project dictates.

 ### Installing the Linter